Aryaman07/github_series/Aryaman/task.md

 -People create different branches and work on different aspects of the same document.
 - One can merge a branch into another branch using Pull request.
 Q3.
 What is PR?
 Ans-Pull Request (PR) is a Github feature that allows users to collaborate better together.
-Usually in source control software there is a main branch that describes production?ó?in git it is the master branch.
+Usually in source control software there is a main branch that describes production?‚Äî?in git it is the master branch.
 One can create a feature branch and make changes there, then issue a PR to the master branch for someone else to review, approve or reject the changes and merge to the master branch eventually.
 Discussing potential improvements is crucial to write and maintain a high quality repository.
 Q4.Can we delete the master branch if not why?
-Ans- Yes, we can delete master branch. we need to go to the GitHub page for our forked repository, and click on the ìSettingsî button.Click on the "Branches" tab on the left hand side.
-Thereís a ìDefault branchî dropdown list near the top of the screen.From there, select placeholder (where placeholder is the dummy name for your new default branch).Confirm that you want to change your default branch.enter the command: "git push origin :master".
+Ans- Yes, we can delete master branch. we need to go to the GitHub page for our forked repository, and click on the ‚ÄúSettings‚Äù button.Click on the "Branches" tab on the left hand side.
+There‚Äôs a ‚ÄúDefault branch‚Äù dropdown list near the top of the screen.From there, select placeholder (where placeholder is the dummy name for your new default branch).Confirm that you want to change your default branch.enter the command: "git push origin :master".
 Q5.How can we delete a branch?
 Ans- Branches ccan be deleted "Locally" and "remotely".
 Locally: